etiquetasio/serverless-ds/README.md

-# ds-controller
+# SERVERLESS DIGITAL SIGN AGE

-Digital Sign Age Controller
+This Project is a Digital Sign Age system entirely Serverless ( Proof of Concept )

-teste